 How do I apply?

-- Ask the coordinator at your home university to send us your nomination.
+- Ask the coordinator at your home university to send us your online nomination through Mobility Online.

-After we have received your nomination from your home university, we will send you our application procedure through Mobility Online.
+After we have received your online nomination, we will send you our application procedure through Mobility Online.
 The application period opens Monday 3 April.

 - Please follow the instructions in this guide to prepare your documents and submit your online application before the deadline (see below).
 If you need a visa to study in the Netherlands, you will need to send us additional documents.